 If the judge does not check the appropriate box, then you may have to wait until you are given a permanent order to get his/her guns and gun license taken away.

 back to topCan the abuser's guns be taken away as part of a final order of protection?

-With a final order of protection, there are certain cases where the judge has the option of taking away the abuser's guns/ gun license and there are certain cases where the judge is supposed to take away his guns/ gun license.
+Yes.
+With a final order of protection, there are certain cases where the judge is supposed to take away the abuser's guns and revoke his/her gun license.

 The order of protection must say that the abuser has to surrender his guns/ license

-The judge has the option to take away his guns and gun license if the judge finds that there is a "substantial risk" that the abuser may use or threaten to use a gun against you or anyone else on your order of protection (such as your children).*
+- there is a "substantial risk" that the abuser may use or threaten to use a gun against you or anyone else on your order of protection (such as your children); or

 back to topIn which county can I file for an order of protection?